civo/status/content/issues/2025-10-15-further-disruption-lon2.md

 section: issue
 ---

+2025-10-15 18:26:00 UTC

+Engineers have identified the cause of the fault in the electrical loop and are working to get this resolved.
+We will provide further updates in 1 hour.

+---

 2025-10-15 16:45:00 UTC

 The issue has been identified as an fault in the electrical loop for the cooling system.